AntoineD/docstring-inheritance/README.md

 - `Attributes`

-The inheritance is done at the key level, i.e. an inheritor section will not fully override the parent one:
+The inheritance is done at the key level, i.e. a section of the inheritor will not fully override the parent one:
-- keys of the parent section and not in the child section are inherited,
+- keys in the parent section and not in the child section are inherited,
-- keys of the child section and not in the parent section are kept,
+- keys in the child section and not in the parent section are kept,
-- for keys that are both in the parent and child sections, the child ones are kept.
+- for keys that are both in the parent and child section, the child ones are kept.

 This allows to only document the new keys in such a section of an inheritor.